Ibmec: Ibmec Rio de Janeiro

 Ibmec Rio de Janeiro has two locations.
 The main campus is located at Av.
 Presidente Wilson, 118 – CEP.
 20030-020 – Centro – Rio de Janeiro and offers undergraduate courses in Business, Economics, Law, International Relations and Accounting.
 The campus located at Av.
-Ministro Ivan Lins, 304 – Barra da Tijuca – Rio de Janeiro is now offering a new undergraduate course in Industrial Engineering.
+Ministro Ivan Lins, 304 – Barra da Tijuca – Rio de Janeiro is now offers a new undergraduate course in Industrial Engineering.

 Ibmec São Paulo

 Ibmec first programs in São Paulo were launched in 1987.
 In 2004, Ibmec São Paulo was donated to Instituto Veris and became a non-profit institution, solely devoted to research and teaching.
 Ibmec Minas and Rio de Janeiro are managed by Veris Educacional S.A., with a different structure of educational programs.

-In 2006, it opened its new campus, which is currently presided by the economist Claudio Haddad, ex-partner of Banco Garantia.
+In 2006, it opened its new campus, which is currently presided over by the economist Claudio Haddad, ex-partner of Banco Garantia.
 Notable professors include Antonio Sanvicente, the economists Eduardo Giannetti, Eduardo Andrade, Milan Zeleny, Pedro Valls, and the sociologist Carlos Melo.

-In 2007, Ibmec's Executive Education courses were listed 42nd in the world by the Financial Times.
+In 2007, Ibmec's Executive Education courses were ranked 42nd in the world by the Financial Times.
 In 2008, the Financial Times listed Ibmec's Executive Education program as the 34th in the world.
 In 2009, the "Financial Times" listed Ibmec's Executive Education program as the 27th in the world, ranking as the best business institution in Brazil.
-(In 2019, the school is not mentioned in the Financial Times.)
-In the 2009 QS Global 200 Business Schools Report the school was ranked 10th in South America.
-(In 2019, the school is not mentioned by QS.)
+(However, in 2019, the school is not mentioned in the Financial Times.)
+In the 2009 QS Global 200 Business Schools Report, the school was ranked 10th in South America.
+(However, in 2019, the school is not mentioned by QS.)